Target Field

 Bottom Line

 No matter your preferred mode of transportation, getting to Target Field is remarkably easy.
 Whether walking, driving, taking public transportation, or using rideshare services, the ballpark’s central location makes it easy to get to.
-And if you’re staying downtown and can handle a 20 minute walk, then there’s pretty much no hotel in the city center that you can’t stay at.
+And if you’re staying downtown and can handle a 20-minute walk, then there’s pretty much no hotel in the city center that you can’t stay at.

 Target Field Chapters